What’s the Fed doing in response to the COVID-19 crisis? What more could it do?

 “The Treasury market in particular is the foundation for trading in many other securities markets in the U.S. and around the world; if it’s disrupted, the functioning of every market will be impaired.
 The Fed’s purchase of securities is explicitly aimed at improving the functioning of the Treasury and MBS markets, where market liquidity had been well below par in recent days.”

 When financial markets are clogged, firms tend to draw on bank lines of credit, and that can lead banks to sell Treasury and other securities or pull back on other loans.
-Boeing Company, for instance, drew down a $13.8 billion credit line with its banks, and it was not alone.
-Micron Technology, Hilton, and Air France-KLM Group, among others, all drew from their revolving credit facilities.
 The Fed is supplying unlimited liquidity to the banks, so they can meet credit drawdowns and relieve any balance sheet strain.

 What more can the Fed do?

-Note: This post will be updated throughout the ongoing coronavirus pandemic.
-It was most recently updated on March 23, 2020.